11 Indian Women Who Travel (Without Quitting Their Job)

 I manage the Deployments team at SocialCops (a data intelligence start-up) responsible for implementing various programmes of the Government.
 Since last year, I’ve been trying to travel at least once every month (for non-work purposes).
 I’ve realised that travel does not need time and money as much as it needs spirit!
 If experiences matter more than objects or socialising/eating out/drinking, etc., you will find a way however hectic it might be or whatever constraints you might have.

 My parents are fairly liberal and understand my love for travel.
-I plan my trips in advance, take safety precautions (like booking safe accommodation, not traveling at odd hours, not staying out too late) and keep them in the loop of my whereabouts.
+I plan my trips in advance, take safety precautions (like booking safe accommodation, not travelling at odd hours, not staying out too late) and keep them in the loop of my whereabouts.

 My travel hack involves carrying a reusable bottle for drinking water; to save both, plastic and money.
 If I’m catching a flight where water is not allowed through security check, I keep an empty bottle with me that I can fill later.
 On the other hand, I hate when there are delays or if my accommodation doesn’t turn out the way it was described (cleanliness matters to me).